RedHatNordicsSA/cool-lab/README.md

 ```

-We use ansible roles and collections.
-When starting work from scratch you
+We use ansible roles and collections (some of them are from Red Hat Ansible Automation Hub, and hence need subscriptions).
+When starting work from scratch you need to download dependencies.
+To be able to download subscription based dependencies/collections from Red Hat Ansible Automation Hub you need to have the auth_server_url, server_url and token in place.
+The URLs are specified in the example-ansible.cfg file.
+The token is available in the secrets file in vault. ansible-galaxy client can unfortunately not read vault, but in the secrets.yml file there is a comment line you can copy to export the token as a variable.
+If you do that, content from ansible automation hub can be used with your ansible command line client.
+If you don't do this your ansible-galaxy collention install will fail.

-need to download dependencies.
-To get collections and roles to your
+To get collections and roles to your workstation, do:
-workstation, do:

 ```
 ansible-galaxy role install -r roles/requirements.yml -p roles